sabrinasadik/www_threefold.io/www.threefold.io/content/tech/calltoaction.md

 weight = 3
 +++

 This responsible Internet requires people to build it.
 It is build by people for people.
-We have innovated and created the the software components to build this internet, we need you, the people, to engage and start building it.
+We have innovated and created software to build this internet and now we need you, the people, to engage and create it.